 Irish milliner Philip Treacy designed no fewer than 36 of the stunning hats worn at Catherine Middleton and Prince William's wedding.
 As well as bespoke hats and hair pieces, his Belgravia boutique also sells a selection of haute couture accessories.
 Treacy was awarded an honorary OBE for services to the British fashion industry in 2007.Read More

-Her Majesty's corsetière has been in business since 1939.
+Counting celebrities such as Scarlett Johansson among its glamorous clientele, this luxury corsetière has been in business since 1939.
 If you have the right bank balance, you can have exactly the right bra as the company prides itself on its expert fitting service.
 Rigby & Peller offers a bespoke service and also carries an impressive collection of ready-to-wear lingerie and swimwear.Read More

 Former Spice Girl Victoria Beckham launched her first fashion collection in 2008.
 It was well received and the brand has grown ever since to include a sister line (Victoria, Victoria Beckham), accessories, and eyewear.
 All four Victoria Beckham lines are developed at her studio in London, and the brand’s first store opened in Mayfair in 2014.Read More